 - The caller doesn’t understand buyer needs

-- The telemarketer sounds scripted, stilted and the same as the other dozen cold callers the same day
+- The telemarketer sounds scripted, stilted and the same as the last dozen cold callers

-- The are of course lots of other issues by I want to focus on the first three in this blog.
+The are of course lots of other issues but let’s focus on the first three in this blog.

 Too often, when I receive cold calls, the call starts something like.